Ultimate (Useful) Commodore 64 Upgrades and Mods List

 [ RF ]: Lumafix

-(clean up the stock output signal, won’t help the older 6567R5 model VIC-II very much)
+Cleans up the stock video output signal, (won’t help the older 6567R5 model VIC-II very much).

-This mod also sits between the VIC-II chip and the motherboard, but it allows you to fine-tune the chroma signal components on the way out, helping to reduce the presence of jailbars and other interference artifacts.
+This mod also sits between the VIC-II chip and the mainboard, but it allows you to fine-tune the chroma signal components on the way out, helping to reduce the presence of jailbars and other artifacts originating from the chroma signal.
 LumaFix64 is intended to give users a means to fine-tune the rather ham-handed muxing process Commodore utilized for video output.
+If your image is mostly good but has weird vertical bars ghosting over it, this will introduce an inverted version of the chroma signal, which you can then tune to effectively cancel out the noise.

 [ COMPONENT ]: C0pperdragon's Component Video Mod